-Peace building through interactions between citizen
+Peace building through interactions between citizens

-The relationship between Japan and Democratic People’s Republic of Korea (North Korea) has been continuously getting worse because of North Korea’s nuclear testing, Japan’s strengthening of economic sanctions, and North Korea’s disbandment of the Special Investigation Committee.
-We Japanese NGOs have been continuing to do activities in order to connect citizens of both countries and contribute to stability and peace in the region of Northeast Asia where we are living.
+The relationship between Japan and Democratic People’s Republic of Korea (North Korea) became deadlocked because of North Korea’s decision at the Party’s Assembly to pursue a “policy of parallel development” composed of nuclear development and economic growth.
+While the decision caused us to take precautions against its nuclear test and missile launch, the neighboring countries have not laid out an outline of comprehensive solutions.
+We, Japanese NGOs, have been continuing to do activities in order to connect citizens of both countries and contribute to stability and peace in the region of Northeast Asia where we are living.

-(source: “JVC Annual Report – 2015 report”)Share This:
+(source: “JVC Annual Report – 2016 report”)Share This: